 \section{Abstract}

-Let $G$ be a split, simply connected, simple group, and let $P\le G$ be a maximal parabolic.
-Braverman and Kazhdan in \cite{BKnormalized} defined a Schwartz space on the affine closure $X_P$ of $X_P^\circ:=P^{\mathrm{der}}\backslash G$.
+Let $G$ be a split, simply connected, almost simple algebraic group, and let $P$ be a maximal parabolic subgroup of $G$.
+Braverman and Kazhdan in \cite{BKnormalized} defined a Schwartz space on the affine closure $X_P$ of $P^{\mathrm{der}}\backslash G$.
 An alternate, more analytically tractable definition was given in \cite{Getz:Hsu:Leslie}, following several earlier works.
-In the nonarchimedean setting when $G$ is a classical group or $G_2$, we clarify the relationship between the two definitions and prove several previously conjectured properties of the Schwartz space that will be useful in applications.
-In addition, we prove that the quotient of the Schwartz space by the space of compactly supported smooth functions on the open orbit is of finite length and we describe its subquotients.
-Finally, we use our work to study the set of possible poles of degenerate Eisenstein series under certain assumption at archimedean places.
+When $G$ is a classical group or $G_2$, we show the two definitions coincide and prove several previously conjectured properties of the Schwartz space that will be useful in applications.
+Along the way, we give an alternative construction of the ring of differential operators on $X_P$ using the Fourier theory.
+We also establish the Poisson summation formulae in these cases.